YellowAo/RowTrainingTracker/ANT-Android-SDKs/ANT+_Android_SDK/README.md

 > * Update to FitLib 14.10 (fixes date inconsistency in BPM) [Lib + Service]
 > * Fix BPM resetDataAndSetTime to work properly [Service]
 > * Fix a couple causes of crashes in the search UI activity [Service]
-> * Fix an error connecting to bike S&C devices when saved as the preferred device [Service]
+> * Fix an error connecting to row S&C devices when saved as the preferred device [Service]
 >
 > Ant+ Plugin Sampler - v.3.5.0
 > -----------------------------------------------------------------------------------